 christina (at) melliferopolis.net

 In recent years she has been busy with the setting up of the Biofilia -Base for Biological Arts at Aalto University (Finland) and with Melliferopolis -Honeybees in Urban Environments project in Helsinki.
-She is part of the Climate Whirl team, together with University of Helsinki researchers of climate and forest ecology.
-She holds a BSc in Environmental Engineering and a Master of Arts and lives in Santaluoto, Finland, and Barcelona, Spain.
+She holds a BSc in Environmental Engineering and a Master of Arts (Visual Culture, Curating and Contemporary Art).
+She is affiliated to University of Helsinki (INAR) and curates the Climate Whirl project at Hyytiälä forestry field station, in collaboration with a team of University of Helsinki researchers of climate and forest ecology.

 ulla (at) capsula.fi